Log out?

 How to Run This Example

-You may run from the Listener by configuring the attached environmental properties file or from the eiConsole testing mode at any point in the process prior to the routing module itself, using the attached documents Sample2.xml and Sample3.xml.
+You may run this tutorial from the Listener by configuring the attached Environmental Properties File or from the eiConsole testing mode at any point in the process prior to the routing module itself, using the attached documents Sample2.xml and Sample3.xml.

-Sample2.xml will be routed to one Transport, and Sample3.xml will be routed to the other.
-The system utilizes the id to identify which Transport to route to; Sample3.xml uses the Id=”3″ namespace, for example.
+Sample2.xml will be routed to one Transport, and Sample3.xml will be routed to the other Transport.
+The system utilizes the Id to identify which Transport to route to; Sample3.xml uses the Id=”3″ namespace, for example.

 How it Works

-This interface has four functioning pieces: the Listener, the router, and the two Transports.
+The Main Route Grid will open.
+This interface has 4 functioning pieces: the Listener, the Route, and the 2 Transports.
 It performs no data transformation.

 Listener Configuration

-The Listener polls a directory set by a configuration value stored in the environment properties file (included with this interface) every five seconds.
-The sample files intended to be used with this interface are provided alongside this instructional guide; they are Sample2.xml and Sample3.xml.
+The Listener polls a directory set by a configuration value stored in the Environment Properties File (included with this interface) every 5 seconds.
+The Polling Directory is c:\Users\{USER _NAME}\PilotFish eiConsole Working Directories\Content Based Routing\in.
+In our case, we use the relative path “..\..\in“.
+The sample files intended to be used with this interface are provided in the c:\Users\{USER _NAME}\PilotFish eiConsole Working Directories\Content Based Routing\data directory.
+They are Sample2.xml and Sample3.xml.

 Routing Configuration